-The DAC recommends the Family Conservancy be awarded \$40,000; this is a return to 2020 funding level, following a standard 6% decrease across applicants in 2021 due to reduced tax collections.
+The DAC recommends the Family Conservancy be awarded \$40,000, level funding with 2022.
 ATF supports two programs: Substance Use Screening and Education and implementation of Conscious Discipline programming in four Johnson County childcare centers that serve families living at or below the federal poverty level.
 Those who screen positive for substance misuse receive substance use education as needed and are referred to community resources, when appropriate.
 Conscious Discipline is an evidence-based self-regulation program that integrates social-emotional learning and discipline, fostering healthy development to reduce future risk of substance abuse.

 Results Projected: Clients in counseling programs will successfully complete their treatment plan and report increased knowledge of harmful effects of misuse of substances.
 Clients who report they have a family member with substance misuse problems will report improved knowledge or experience attitude changes to support family health.
 Parents and teachers completing the Conscious Discipline program will maintain or show an increase in four of the seven "Powers/ Beliefs" which Conscious Discipline utilizes to help teach self-regulation (override impulsive and reactive tendencies), and which results in positive child guidance and responsiveness to needs of child.
 Further, parents and teachers will use multiple applications of the strategies they learn.
-During 2022, TFC anticipates serving 417 Johnson County residents.
+During 2023, TFC anticipates serving 423 Johnson County residents.

-Outcomes Achieved During 2020: In 2020, Family Conservancy served 221 adults and 257 children in Johnson County.
-Of clients who reported they had a family member with substance misuse problems, 99% increased knowledge or experienced an attitude change that supported the family's health.
-Of clients who had a substance misuse concern, 95% increased their knowledge of the harmful effects of alcohol, tobacco, and other drugs, and 90% of closed cases successfully completed their full counseling treatment plan.
-82% of individuals participating in Conscious Discipline programming showed improvement in at least four of the seven Powers/Beliefs (perception, attention, unity, free will, acceptance, love, and intention), and 95% indicated that they successfully applied strategies learned through Conscious Discipline.
+Outcomes Achieved During 2021: In 2021, Family Conservancy served 587 Johnson County residents.
+Of clients who reported they had a family member with substance misuse problems, 90% increased knowledge or experienced an attitude change that supported the family's health.
+In addition, based on the Global Appraisal of Individual Needs (GAIN) bio-psychosocial assessment, 80% reported decreased symptoms.
+80% of individuals participating in Conscious Discipline programming showed improvement in at least four of the seven Powers/Beliefs (perception, attention, unity, free will, acceptance, love, and intention), and 100% of parents and teachers who participated in family and caregiver classes indicated that they successfully applied strategies learned through Conscious Discipline.
+Upon completion of Conscious Discipline programming, 97% of participants demonstrated growth in a positive child guidance mindset - supporting preventive factors and reducing risk factors for substance misuse in the children in the care.